Skip to Main Content

 Republished or translated works

-If a work has an edition, report, or volume number, include it in parentheses after the title.
+If a work has any details to differentiate it other than the title such as an edition, report, or volume number, include it in parentheses after the title.
 Do not put a full stop between the title and this descriptive information.
 This element is not in italics, even if the title is.

 • Use the abbreviation "ed." for edition, and "Vol." for volume.